DecraBaffle polyester baffles in educational facility

 Acoustic Baffles for Open Ceiling Offices

 Open ceiling office designs are now common in modern workplaces.
-Exposed services, higher ceilings, and open layouts create a clean, industrial look—but they also introduce acoustic challenges.
+They create a clean, industrial look; however, they also introduce acoustic challenges.
+Exposed services, higher ceilings, and open layouts allow sound to travel more freely.
+As a result, noise levels increase and speech clarity drops.

 Why Open Ceilings Create Noise Issues

 In traditional offices, ceiling tiles absorb a large portion of sound.
-In open ceiling designs, that absorption is removed, leaving hard surfaces to reflect sound back into the space.
+In contrast, open ceiling designs remove this layer of absorption.
+Because of this, hard surfaces reflect sound back into the space.

 How Acoustic Baffles Control Sound

 Acoustic baffles introduce vertical absorption into the ceiling space.
-By suspending panels from above, sound is absorbed from multiple sides, making them highly effective in open environments.
+By suspending panels from above, they absorb sound from multiple sides.
+As a result, they perform well in open environments.

-This approach allows sound control without closing in the ceiling or changing the architectural intent.
+At the same time, this approach maintains the open ceiling design.
+Therefore, you can control sound without closing in the ceiling or changing the architectural intent.

 Designed for Open Ceiling Layouts

-Decrabaffle systems are suited to open ceiling offices where traditional ceiling systems are not an option.
-They can be arranged in linear runs or custom layouts to suit the space.
+Decrabaffle systems suit open ceiling offices where traditional ceiling systems are not practical.
+For example, installers can arrange them in linear runs or custom layouts.

 Flexibility for Designers and Fitout Teams

-Acoustic baffles can be spaced, aligned, and configured to suit lighting, services, and ceiling height.
-This gives architects and fit-out companies greater flexibility during design and installation.
+Acoustic baffles can be spaced, aligned and configured to suit lighting, services and ceiling height.
+As a result, architects and fit-out teams gain greater control during both design and installation.

 Where Acoustic Baffles Work Best

-Open-plan offices, collaboration zones, breakout areas, and commercial interiors all benefit from ceiling baffle systems—particularly when exposed ceilings are part of the design.
+Open-plan offices, collaboration zones, breakout areas and commercial interiors all benefit from ceiling baffle systems.
+This is especially true when exposed ceilings form part of the design.

-The key is simple: introduce absorption where it is missing.
-Acoustic baffles do this effectively without compromising the look of the space.
+Ultimately, the approach is simple: introduce absorption where it is missing.
+Acoustic baffles achieve this effectively while maintaining the overall look of the space.

 Typical Applications for Acoustic Baffles